uwla/vue-data-table/README.md

 # VUE DATA TABLE

-`VueDataTable` is a Vue3 plugin that adds advanced features to an HTML table.
+`VueDataTable` is a Vue plugin that adds advanced features to an HTML table.

 It was inspired by DataTable jQuery Plugin, but was written from scratch in Vue.